itsyurika/tweeter/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone with a responsive design that supports desktop mode(>1024px) and tablet mode(<1024px).
+A simple single-page AJAX-based Twitter clone that uses jQuery, HTML5 and plain ol' CSS3 with a responsive design that supports desktop mode(>1024px) and tablet mode(<1024px).

 ## Final Product